suyashkumar/smart-lights/README.md

 # smart-lights
-A hassle-free household cloud connected lighting system.
-The wifi-connected device interfaces with standard household lightswitches via a 3D printed lightswitch cover (see `3DModels/`).
-The included React appliction makes calls to my [conduit](https://github.com/suyashkumar/conduit) IoT service to easily execute remote light-switching functions on the target ESP8266 device from anywhere in the world (firmware and libs needed can be found in `firmware/`).
+This project is a hassle-free cloud connected lighting system that interfaces with standard light switches via a 3D printed lightswitch cover with a built-in servo mount (see `3DModels/` for STL and OpenSCAD code).

+This project uses an ESP8266 WiFi microcontroller along with my [conduit](https://github.com/suyashkumar/conduit) IoT service/library to expose functionality that can be called via a RESTful API from anywhere in the world!

 The whole stack for this project--including firmware, hardware, server (see my [conduit](https://github.com/suyashkumar/conduit) repo), client web appliction, and physical 3D printed components were designed and built from the ground up.

 ![](img/lightswitch.gif)

+## Structure

+- `3DModels/`: OpenSCAD code for lightswitch cover
+- `firmware/`: Firmware for the ESP8266 microcontroller
+- `web/`: ReactJS web interface to interact with [conduit](https://github.com/suyashkumar/conduit) to call functions & get data from the ESP8266 chip